ibm-cloud-docs/vpc/vpn-onprem-cisco.md

 * Make sure the public IP address for Cisco ASAv is configured directly on the ASAv.
 Use `crypto isakmp identity address` to ensure the Cisco ASAv uses the public IP address of the interface as its identity.

    This global setting applies to all connections on the Cisco device.
-So, if you need to maintain multiple connections, set `crypto isakmp identity auto` instead, to ensure the Cisco device automatically determines the identity by connection type.
+So, if you need to maintain multiple connections, set `crypto isakmp identity auto` instead, to ensure that the Cisco device automatically determines the identity by connection type.

 * Define the Phase 1 parameters that the Cisco ASAv VPN requires to authenticate {{site.data.keyword.vpn_vpc_short}} and establish a secure connection.
 * Define the Phase 2 parameters that the Cisco ASAv VPN requires to create a VPN tunnel with {{site.data.keyword.vpn_vpc_short}}.